christosgalano/christosgalano.github.io/_pages/speaking.md

   - image_path: assets/images/speaking/silicon-corfu-2025.webp
     alt: "Digital Innovation Conference Silicon Corfu 2025"
     title: "Digital Innovation Conference, February 2025"
-    excerpt: "In February 2025, I had the opportunity to speak at Digital Innovation Conference in Corfu.
-My session, DevOps with GitHub, explored how GitHub's DevOps capabilities can optimize software development workflows, from code to deployment.Here you can find the [presentation](/assets/files/silicon-devops-with-github-2025.pdf) and the corresponding [repository](https://github.com/christosgalano/devops-with-github-example)."
+    excerpt: "In February 2025, I had the opportunity to speak at the Digital Innovation Conference in Corfu.
+My session, DevOps with GitHub, explored how GitHub's DevOps capabilities can streamline application development, focusing on CI/CD pipelines, automated security scans, and dependency management using tools like GitHub Actions and Dependabot.
+Here you can find the [presentation](/assets/files/silicon-devops-with-github-2025.pdf) and the corresponding [repository](https://github.com/christosgalano/devops-with-github-example)."

 ---